3 tips for modern customer engagement

 Get better customer insights

 According to a Walker report on customers in 2020, they estimated that by the end of that year customer experience will overtake product and price as the key brand differentiator.
 A major benefit of AI for businesses is its ability to provide powerful insights into your customer’s behaviors to better meet their needs and give them an improved experience.
 AI shines in being able to find trends in customer interactions like previous communications, referrals, purchasing history, etc. to identify potential high-value customers.
 This allows sales and marketing teams to match customers with products and/or services that they most likely want or need.

 Now, you might be thinking “COVID-19 won’t be around forever, so how much of this is worth investing our time and money into?”
 I understand this, but like I said at the top, it has shifted the way customers engage with brands, forever.
 Many will never return to your brick-and-mortar physical locations, will rely on using your chatbot service for all their inquiries moving forward, and will expect you to keep up.
 Luckily, technology is here to help!
 Just don’t wait until it’s too late.

 About the author

-David is a founding partner of Bits In Glass and leads our low-code application development and RPA practices.
+David is a founding partner of Bits In Glass and leads our automation practice.
 He’s a 25+ year veteran of countless successful software development projects and architecture consulting across a variety of industries including education, energy, healthcare, government, financial services, telecommunications, agriculture, and more.